faryon93/hlswatch/README.md

 As database backend [InfluxDB](https://www.influxdata.com/) is supported only.

 ## Configuration
-Per default hlswatch uses the ```/etc/hlswatch/hlswatch.conf``` as configuration file.
+Per default hlswatch uses ```/etc/hlswatch/hlswatch.conf``` as configuration file.
 If you want to change this path, just call hlswatch with your configuration file as the first argument.

 ```
 [common]